-The DMP company should review the plan yearly or at your request if there is a change in circumstances.
-Creditors expect to be given regular of your income and expenditure so they can see whether payments should be increased.
+The DMC should review the plan yearly or at your request if there is a change in circumstances.
+Creditors expect to be given regular updates of your income and expenditure so they can see whether payments should be increased.

 Debt Management Benefits

 A fair and open way of sharing payments, widely understood by creditors.

 The DMC helps you prepare your plan, which is used to put your case to the creditors.

 Offers are more likely to be accepted and interest frozen than if you try to do this yourself.

 You may be able to vary your payments if your circumstances change.